ghayem/ghayem.github.io/_pages/projects.md

 **Advantages over prior models:**

 - 📈 Improves Recall@10 in retrieval: 22.6% vs 7% (NeuroQuery) and 1.4% (Text2Brain)
-- 📚 Handles long-form text through chunking and pooling
+- 📚 Handles long-form text through chunking and pooling and uses LLM to capture semantic
 - 🧩 Matches or outperforms baselines in Dice reconstruction scores
-- 🔍 Uses contrastive learning to improve retrieval and uses LLM to capture semantic
+- 🔍 Uses dual loss with convergence guarantee: contrastive learning to improve retrieval and MSE to support reconstruction
 - ✍️ Supports generalization with short-text input via LLM-based augmentation

 **Paper:**